 - 2 tbsp + 1 tsp rice vinegar, divided

 - 5 radishes, sliced very thin

 - Preheat oven to 400 degrees.
 Line a baking sheet with parchment paper.

 - Using your hands, combine ground turkey, grated onion, diced onion, green onion, carrot, cilantro, garlic, soy sauce, 2 teaspoons sesame oil, fish sauce, 2 teaspoons sirracha, brown sugar, egg and panko in a medium bowl.
 Do not over mix.

-- Roll into 1-inch meatballs and line up on a cookie sheet lined with parchment paper or a silpat.
+- Use a small cookie scoop to form meat into 1-inch meatballs and line up on a cookie sheet.
 Bake for 20 minutes or until meatballs are golden brown and cooked through.

 - Skewer one slice of cucumber and one slice of radish onto cocktail skewer, followed by one meatball.
 Serve with mayo.